CiscoDevNet/virlutils/README.md

 #### Command and Config Execution

 Using the same pyATS framework, `virlutils` can execute CLI EXEC-level (e.g., "show") commands as well as configuration commands on nodes within a lab.
 These nodes do not have to be externally reachable or have any IP connectivity.
 This is a great way to test operational aspects of a completely isolated topology.
+Before using the `command` command you must install pyATS.
+You can install pyATS by running `pip install pyats`.

 ```sh
 [venv]jclarke@jamahal:~/src/git/virlutils|cmlutils